 Bringing a new dog home is always exciting, but it needs some planning.
-Whether you have young puppy that will be joining you or an older dog, you want to make sure they are comfortable in the home.
+Whether you have a young puppy that will be joining you or an older dog, you want to make sure they are comfortable in the home.
 This means you need to introduce them to the house the right way, and the house needs to be ready for them.

 You Need a Plan